The Swag History

-The Autumn edition is sent to all clergy (bishops, priests and deacons) in Australia except to those who have specifically indicated that they do not wish to receive any correspondence from NCP.
+Each year the Autumn edition is sent to all clergy (bishops, priests and deacons) in Australia except to those who have specifically indicated that they do not wish to receive any correspondence from NCP.

 The NCP Executive and The Swag editors invite you to consider:

 - Taking out an annual subscription to The Swag if you are not already an NCP member or current subscriber.

 - Forming a small group to share a subscription to The Swag.